Successful Treatment of Refractory Bilateral Leg Ulcers With an Adsorptive Blood-Purification Device. | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers presented a case study of a 63-year-old man with refractory bilateral leg ulcers due to chronic limb-threatening ischemia, who was treated with 20 sessions of the Rheocarna adsorptive blood-purification device alongside wound care and hyperbaric oxygen.
+Researchers presented a case study of a 63-year-old man with refractory bilateral leg ulcers due to chronic limb-threatening ischaemia, who was treated with 20 sessions of the Rheocarna adsorptive blood-purification device alongside wound care and hyperbaric oxygen.

 What They Found